Luos-io/Documentation/src/pages/low/containers/streaming.md

 ```
 The `Luos_SendStreaming` function sends data available on your streaming channel.
 You can continue to feed your channel with samples at the same time.

 > **Warning:** This example doesn't work if your container is configured as real-time.
-Please read [Real-time configuration page](./rt-config.md) for more informations.
+Please read [Message Handling configuration page](./rt-config.md) for more informations.